AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 Yes, you can change the billing method for network usage of a subscription instance from pay-by-bandwidth to pay-by-traffic by using the bandwidth downgrade feature.
 However, you can make this change only a limited number of times.
 For more information, see [Modify the bandwidth configurations of subscription instances](/intl.en-US/Instance/Change configurations/Modify bandwidth configurations/Modify the bandwidth configurations of subscription instances.md).

-You can also use the renewal and downgrade feature to change the billing method for network usage.
+You can also use the renewal and configuration downgrade feature to change the billing method for network usage.
 The new configurations do not take effect until the next subscription duration starts.
 For more information, see [Downgrade the configurations of an instance during renewal](/intl.en-US/Pricing/Renew instances/Downgrade the configurations of an instance during renewal.md).

 ## Can I adjust the peak traffic bandwidth for an ECS instance at any time?